DuMingjing/DuMingjing.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an Associate Professor with the [*School of Computer Science and Technology*](http://eit.jsnu.edu.cn/) at [*Jiangsu Normal University*](http://www.jsnu.edu.cn/).
 I received my Ph.D degree in computer science from China University of Mining and Technology, China.
+I have served as reviewer of many important academic Journals such as Pattern Recognition, World Wide Web, Information Sciences, Soft Computing, Complex & Intelligent Systems, and Data Technologies & Applications.
 My research interests include data mining and machine learning, specialized in cluster analysis and time series analysis.

 ## <font color='red'>News</font>